The difference between third person POV and Deep POV

 Mary Lou skipped home from school, enjoying the sunny spring day.
 A giant ogre leaped out from behind a bush, growling fiercely.
 She screamed and ran away.
 A monster!
 A real monster right outside her own house.
 She hid on the neighbor’s empty porch.
 How would she ever get home now?

-You probably also noticed that the second section could have been written in first person: I skipped home from school… That’s because point of view isn’t really about person.
+You probably also noticed that the second section could have been written in first person: I skipped home from school… That’s because point of view isn’t really about the grammatical person.
 It’s about character.
 Deep POV puts you into the heart of the character, which makes for a more engaging reading experience.
 And that’s what modern readers are looking for.
 It really doesn’t matter which pronouns you use.

-For more about this topic, read Rivet Your Readers with Deep Point of View by Jill Elizabeth Nelson.
-It’s the most helpful and concise book I know of on the subject.
+Cover of Rivet Your ReadersFor more about this topic, read Rivet Your Readers with Deep Point of View by Jill Elizabeth Nelson.
+It’s the most helpful and concise book I know on the subject.

 Disclosure of Material Connection: Some of the links in the post above are affiliate links.
 This means if you click on the link and purchase the item, I will receive a pittance of a commission from Amazon.
 Regardless, I only recommend books I believe will be of value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”